Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Introduction

 \section{Introduction}

-Composite materials are becoming more important to modern technology as the mixing of two different material properties at fine scales can give rise to unexpected emergent behavior \cite{pendry1996extremely}\cite{Zheludev2012}.
-Thus, understanding the process of phase separation on such a material is crucial to leveraging these processes for technological applications.
+Composite materials are important to modern technology as the mixing of two different material properties at fine scales can give rise to unexpected emergent behavior \cite{clyne2019introduction}.
+Therefore, understanding the process of phase separation on such materials is crucial to leveraging these processes for technological applications.

 For a homogeneous material, the distribution of stable phases is commonly modeled by using the Cahn-Hilliard free energy (also known as the Modica-Mortola functional, in the mathematical community).
 The energy reads as